nanotheorygroup/kaldo-examples/density_functional_theory/silicon_dft_qe/README.md

-# Compute kappa of Silicon with Quantum Espresso (QE)
+# Compute Thermal Conductivity of Silicon with Quantum Espresso (QE)

 > Input data descriptions for each executable in Quantum Espresso (QE) can be found [here](https://www.quantum-espresso.org/documentation/input-data-description/)